atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 ways She endeavours to amuse me, to entertain me, and to convince me of her Sincere afsedtion for me.
 -- -- She is in hopes that a journey to France will prove beneficial to me, and is, theresore, eager to Set out.
-“Was you not going to France, my dear lord Said She, “besore we were married.”
+"Was you not going to France, my dear lord Said She, "besore we were married."
-“Yes, my life, ” replied I, — “they told me, there was a necessity for trying the air of Montpelier; and as I was determined never to go thither without you, itook those hasty Steps which you condemned at the time; ■ but as I am now happy by having taken them, and as you, also, are now happy, you will not, I hope, my dear Charlotte, disapprove of them.”
+"Yes, my life, " replied I, — "they told me, there was a necessity for trying the air of Montpelier; and as I was determined never to go thither without you, itook those hasty Steps which you condemned at the time; ■ but as I am now happy by having taken them, and as you, also, are now happy, you will not, I hope, my dear Charlotte, disapprove of them."
-“I will not, ” replied She, with an enchanting.
+"I will not, " replied She, with an enchanting.
 Smile. — However, She Still urges me to adopt every prudent measure to forward my recovery.
 The doctors have made a movement, which wilt ■ fix me in I'mgland. — They recommended the air of Some Salutary Spot near town. — I mentioned Windsor, because I always liked that place; and because We can have the very house to which my Charlotte retired, when I drove her, by my rasli behaviour, from her own. — 1 will go thither as Soon as il is ready. — We Shall take Kitty and Harry with us, on whom we have a Small design — a very friendly one you may be Sure; I Mill not asfront your understanding by naming it.
 L E T
 K II VY U U K IN.